kiranlahiri/kiranlahiri.github.io/_pages/about.md

 Miscellaneous
 ======

 - I am currently trying my hand at learning CUDA.
 EECS470 at Michigan sparked my interest in computer architecture and hardware description languages.
-Learning GPU programming appears to be a great way of applying my programming skills to the area of computer architecture.
-I'm excited to update my progress on the blog page of this site as I make progress in my learning.
+Learning GPU programming enables me to apply my programming skills in the area of computer architecture, which excites me very much.
+I look forward to update my progress on the blog page of this site as I make progress in my learning.

 - While at Michigan, I contributed to research in a neuroscience lab studying the mammalian auditory system.
 In this role, I curated  neuronal imagng data contianing images of the inferior colliculus of mice collected from behavioral experiments.